transmitly/transmitly/README.md

   options.UserName = "MySTMPUsername";
   options.Password = "MyPassword";
 })
-//We're keeping it simple here, we're going to add a single email name "NewAccountRegisteration" .AddEmailMessage("NewAccountRegistration", "noreply@example.com", "Account Created!", "Welcome aboard!
+//We're keeping it simple here, we're going to add a single email named "NewAccountRegisteration" .AddEmailMessage("NewAccountRegistration", "noreply@example.com", "Account Created!", "Welcome aboard!
 Take a look around the <a href=\"https://example.com\">site</a>")
 //We're done configuring, now we need to create our new communications client .BuildClient();